 The last story from John chapter 12 takes place in the days leading up to the crucifixtion.

-Then Jesus six days before the passover came to Bethany, where Lazarus was, which had been dead, whom he raised from the dead.
+Then, six days before the Passover, Jesus came to Bethany, where Lazarus was who had been dead, whom He had raised from the dead.

-3 Then took Mary a pound of ointment of spikenard, very costly, and anointed the feet of Jesus, and wiped his feet with her hair: and the house was filled with the odour of the ointment.
+There they made Him a supper; and Martha served, but Lazarus was one of those who sat at the table with Him.
+Then Mary took a pound of very costly oil of spikenard, anointed the feet of Jesus, and wiped His feet with her hair.
+And the house was filled with the fragrance of the oil.

-6 This he said, not that he cared for the poor; but because he was a thief, and had the bag, and bare what was put therein.
+But one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, “Why was this fragrant oil not sold for three hundred denarii and given to the poor?”
+This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.

 These three siblings shared their strong faith in Christ.
 They loved Jesus just as much as he loved them and I think they would have done anything for him.
 A friend of Jesus, isn’t that a beautiful thought?

 This is where their similarities end.
 Not much is said about Lazarus, but the personalities of Mary and Martha are clearly portrayed.

 Martha is seen serving twice.
 As was customary in those days (and let’s be honest, our day as well) Martha was busy showing hospitality toward her guests.
 She was cooking, serving dishes of food, pouring and refilling drinks, as well as clearing plates, and washing dishes.